Ecommerce Paradise Shopping Ads Management Review 2026: Feed-Only PMax for High-Ticket Stores

 Clean, optimized product listings.
 Product titles need to be structured for Shopping relevance, not copied raw from supplier data sheets.
 Pricing needs to comply with each brand’s MAP policy.
 The supplier sourcing guide covers what supplier relationships need to look like before ads make sense to run.

 A store with functional conversion tracking, a clear checkout process, and trust signals in place.
-The business formation checklist covers the professional foundation suppliers and customers both evaluate.
+The business formation guide covers the professional foundation suppliers and customers both evaluate.
 And a realistic ad budget: a reasonable starting point for a new high-ticket store is $500 to $1,000 per month in ad spend, separate from the management fee.

 Realistic Expectations for High-Ticket Shopping Ads